Ahrimaan/AWS-SDKJSV3-Examples/README.md

 A simple repo to show, how to use the new [V3 Javascript SDK](https://github.com/aws/aws-sdk-js-v3) Please read the [documentation](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest) for further questions

+## ec2-tagging.js

+Example how to iterate trough all EC2 Instances and add a Tag to each of them

+Usage :

 ## Prerequisites

 First you need to [install Node.js](https://nodejs.org/en/download/) 14.17.1 or later.
 The bindings for other supported languages use this back end and tool set.
 We suggest the latest LTS version.